ellipsis/ellipsis/docs/hooks.md

 **Attention:** As this code will be sourced by the users shell (which could be any shell), this hook should be written with POSIX compliancy in mind!

+### Other hooks

+##### pkg.add
+Alter the way an existing (dot)file is added to your package.
+By default the file will be moved to your package and linked to it's original location.
+New files will not be tracked by Git.

+##### pgk.remove
+Alter the way a (dot)file is deleted from your package.
+By default the file will be moved to it's original location.
+The file will not be untracked by Git.

+##### pkg.push
+Alter the way a repository is pushed to git.
+This can be useful if you also need to push submodules for example.

+##### pkg.pull
+Custom update hook, code to update plugins or submodules, recompile files,... goes here.
+Don't forget to update the package itself by calling the original update hook (`hooks.pull`).

+##### pkg.links
+The 'pkg.links' hook is purely informational and should echo the links to the package.
+This hook is not used by the `unlink` hook, so you should still unlink all custom links with the `pkg.unlink` hook.

+##### pkg.installed
+This hook should echo information about the installed version of your package, and is purely informational.

+##### pkg.status
+This hook should echo information about the installation status of your package.
+The hook is only used for informing the user.

 #### Examples
 Here's a more complete example (from